 Rules & Regulations

 This card is subject to Amex’s Once Per Lifetime Rule, which states that you can only receive a sign-up bonus on any card once ever.
-In this case, I would not apply until there is a decent sign-up bonus.
+Wait until you see a targeted bonus to apply.

 If the Business Gold Card is not right for you or your business, check out these alternatives:

 This card is very simple and very generous.
-It earns 2x MR points on the first $50,000 spent on the card.
+It earns 2x MR points on the first $50,000 spent annually and only one point on all spend after the $50,000 mark.
 That means you can earn up to 100,000 MR points per year.

 The Blue Business Plus has no annual fee and it’s a traditional credit card.
 It also has no public sign-up bonus.

-Chase’s top business card is a great alternative to the Business Gold.
-Ink Business Preferred earns 3x Ultimate Rewards (UR) points on general travel, shipping purchases, internet, cable and phone services, and on online advertising purchases.
-All categories have a limit of $150,000 of spend per year.
+Chase’s top business card is a great alternative to the Business Gold Card.
+The Ink Business Preferred earns 3x Ultimate Rewards (UR) points on general travel, shipping purchases, internet, cable and phone services, and on online advertising purchases.
+Like the Gold Card, all categories have an annual limit of $150,000.

-This card has a $95 annual fee (NOT waived the first year).
+This card has a $95 annual fee (NOT waived the first year), which is 1/3 of that of the Business Gold Card.
 It also has a huge 80,000-point sign-up bonus.
-Chase’s largest overall bonus can be yours after spending $5,000 in the first 3 months.
+Chase’s largest overall sign-up bonus can be yours after spending $5,000 in the first 3 months.